-The following table sets forth the estimated uses of the proceeds of (i) this offering, based upon an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover of this prospectus, and assuming no exercise of the underwriters' option to purchase additional shares of our common stock, and (ii) borrowings under our new senior secured credit facility and our existing subordinated notes, in each case assuming a closing date of , 2021.
+The following table sets forth the estimated uses of the proceeds of (i) this offering, based upon an assumed initial public offering price of \$18.00 per share, which is the midpoint of the price range set forth on the cover of this prospectus, and assuming no exercise of the underwriters' option to purchase additional shares of our common stock, and (ii) borrowings under our new senior secured credit facility and our existing subordinated notes.
 Actual amounts may vary from these estimates.